Jacob Buus

-Jacob Buus Jacobsen (born 7 March 1997) is a Danish footballer who plays as a right-back for Esbjerg fB.
+Jacob Buus Jacobsen (born 7 March 1997) is a Danish footballer who plays as a right-back for Norwegian First Division club Odds BK.

 Club career

 OB

 Buus started his career at Fraugde GIF as a youth player before joining OB as a U12 player.
 He signed a professional contract until the summer 2018 with OB on 22 March 2016, and was promoted to the first team squad.

 Dreyer got his debut on 29 August 2017 in a 1–0 victory against Dalum IF in the Danish Cup, coming on in the second half to replace Ryan Laursen.
 He ended the game, making the assist to the winning goal.
 Buus played his first Danish Superliga game in March 2018 against AGF.
 These two games was also the only games he played for the club before it was announced, that Buus would leave the club by the end of his contract, which was on 30 June 2018.